 In planting the seeds, you can follow these steps.

-- Check those seeds regularly and make sure that the soil is moist enough.
+Check those seeds regularly and make sure that the soil is moist enough.
 Pumpkin seeds usually need a week to sprout roots.
 In about 10 days after planting, you will see tiny leaves emerging from the holes.
-For the best result, it is better for you to have three vines per hill.
+For the best result, you should have three vines per hill.

 After you pumpkin seeds grow into young plants, you need to perform the next step of how to plant pumpkins.
 This step is caring for pumpkin plants.
 It consists of:

 Pumpkin plants need lots of water.
 However, you must not spray the plant with water.
 It is to prevent the plant to rot.

 Moreover, a pumpkin plant needs an inch of water per week.